Will You Bathe Your Newborn in Guinness?

 Right from your pregnancy days you have had everyone from your grandmother, to your husband’s aunt, to your friendly neighbour offer you advice on your soon-to-be mum status – do this, don’t do that, etc, etc.

-Now that you’ve welcomed your newborn home, that chipping in with the friendly advice does not seemed to have stopped, right?
+Now that you’ve welcomed your newborn home, that chipping in with the friendly advice does not seem to have stopped, right?

 To help you out, we spoke to parents who have been bombarded with such theories by well-meaning folks.
 What is truth and what is fiction we asked them.
 Here is what they shared with us.

 1. Bathe your baby in Guinness Stout so she has smooth skin